Sunday, 30 June 2024

 We love Postmodern Jukebox!

-Saturday 15 June 2024
+Saturday, 15 June 2024

 Hot choons for a drab summer

 The weather today is truly schizophrenic - one minute warm (if breezy) sunshine, thunderstorms the next...
-I was hoping to get some pottering done in the extensive gardens here at Dolores Delargo Towers - there are more small plants that need "potting on", and I want to move some pots around, to shift ones that have gone over out of the way and give prominence to some specimens that are going to keep the show going during what laughingly passes for "summer" - but it seems like every time I set foot outside, it goes dark again.
+I was hoping to get some pottering done in the extensive gardens here at Dolores Delargo Towers - there are more small plants that need "potting on", and I want to move some pots around, to shift ones that have gone over out of the way and give prominence to some specimens that will keep the show going during what laughingly passes for "summer" - but it seems like every time I set foot outside, it goes dark again.

 How about a selection of "newer" music that has caught my ear of late, to take our minds off it?!